 November 21, 2012 – The King’s College choir, Cantores Christi Regis, will celebrate the holiday season with free public performances at 7:30 p.m. on Friday, Nov.
 30, and Saturday, Dec.
 1, in the J. Carroll McCormick Campus Ministry Center, located at North Franklin and West Jackson streets.

-Five King’s students have been selected to receive educational assistance grants made possible by a five-year federal grant awarded to the College in 2010.
+Five King’s physician assistant studies students have beenselected to receive educational assistance grants made possible by a five-year federal grant awarded to the College in 2010.
 Funds from the grant are allowing King’s to expand its physician assistant studies program by up to five students per year through 2015 to meet the growing national need for primary care providers.

 Members of King’s College’s Sports Medicine Society, along with members of the department’s faculty, recently took part in the eleventh annual “Trick-or-Canning” food drive.